FAQS ABOUT ADOPTION ABUSE AND NEGLIGENCE

 OUR ATTORNEYS ARE PASSIONATE ABOUT HELPING CHILDREN AND FAMILIES

 Going through the adoption process can be overwhelming under the best of circumstances.
 It can be even more confusing when there are incidents of abuse or neglect.
-The adoption abuse and negligence attorneys at The Deratany Firm are passionate about protecting the rights of children and the families that take them in.
+The adoption abuse and negligence attorneys at Deratany & Kosner are passionate about protecting the rights of children and the families that take them in.

 Here are common questions people often have about adoption abuse and negligence.
 If you have any questions, contact us at 800-529-7285.
 We offer a free case consultation.